DanielBrindusa/formatify/README.md

 ## License

-License: Proprietary – All rights reserved
+This project is proprietary software.

+All rights reserved.
+Unauthorized copying, modification, or distribution is strictly prohibited.